elsie-dev/Altschool-Assignment1/README.md

-## Assignment - for Linux Assignment 1
+## Assignment -  Linux Assignment 1

 ## To Do:
 - create a user